Fish Farming in Nigeria is one of the country’s lucrative agro-businesses where income is made on a consistent basis.

 Concrete fish pond

 Concrete fish pond construction in Nigeria is not much different from the same process anywhere else in the world.
 You will need several blocks and some cement in order to construct thicker walls (about 5cm thick) and an even thicker bottom (about 10cm thick).
-This is signaling that a slightly bigger hole will be required than for that of an earthen pond if you want to hold the same amount of water in it.
+This is signalling that a slightly bigger hole will be required than for that of an earthen pond if you want to hold the same amount of water in it.

 Better still, concrete ponds are better in terms of hygiene.